 To establish a framework for classifying institutional data based on its level of sensitivity, value and criticality to the University as required by the University’s Information Security Policy.
 The classification of data helps determine what baseline security controls are appropriate for safeguarding that data.
 Classification of data should be performed by the appropriate data owner.
 Further standards, guidelines and recommendations will specify handling requirements for data based on its classification.

-The guideline applies to all data or information that is created, collected, stored or processed by the University, in electronic or non-electronic formats.
-This guideline applies to all departments/data owners who are responsible for classifying and protecting institutional data.
+The Policy applies to all data or information that is created, collected, stored or processed by the University, in electronic or non-electronic formats.
+This Policy applies to all departments/data owners who are responsible for classifying and protecting institutional data.

 Recommendations and Guidelines

 Data classification, in the context of information security, is the classification of data based on its level of sensitivity and the impact to the University should that data be disclosed, altered or destroyed without authorization.
 All institutional data should be classified into one of three sensitivity levels, or classifications: